Flagsmith/flagsmith-docs/docs/deployment/locally-api.md

 #### Database Environment Variables

-- `DATABASE_URL`: required by develop and master environments, should be a standard format database url e.g. postgres://user:password@host:port/db_name
+- `DATABASE_URL`: required by develop and production environments, should be a standard format database url e.g. postgres://user:password@host:port/db_name

 You can also provide individual variables as below.
 Note that if a `DATABASE_URL` is defined, it will take precedent and